StevenPG/kubernetes-homelab/Part_3_Configuring_Our_Nodes/README.md

 From here, we're going to execute our SSH commands.
 We recorded our username and password when we installed Ubuntu Server, so we have those on hand.

+`ssh user@ip-address`

+## Setting a static IP

+So that our nodes don't change IP address, we're going to set them up so that they request a static IP from the router each time they restart.

+First we're going to run `ip a` on each node.
+This will tell us wheat IP `eth0` is configured with currently.
+For simplicity, we'll make that the static local ip.

+Note, this is only for your local network, any guides or intent to have a static IP externally following these steps WILL NOT WORK.

+Once we know the IP we want to set (I'm doing this across 4 machines as I write this), navigate to the following folder `/etc/netplan`.
+This is the iterative configuration for setting up network components in this version of Ubuntu.

+Much like flyway or liquibase, we're going to ignore the pre-existing files (e.g.)

+    00-installer-config-wifi.yaml  00-installer-config.yaml

+and instead create a new file, prepended with 01-\<filename>

+Execute the following command:

+    sudo vi /etc/netplan/01-netcfg.yaml

+Add the following content into the file

+    network:
+    version: 2
+    renderer: networkd
+    ethernets:
+        eth0:
+            addresses:
+                - 192.168.1.212/24
+            nameservers:
+                addresses: [8.8.8.8, 8.8.4.4]
+            routes:
+                - to: default
+                  via: 192.168.1.2

+Then change the following fields:

+- ethernets.eth0.address = your preferred static internal IP
+- ethernets.eth0.nameservers.address = your preferred pair of DNS nameservers
+- ethernets.eth0.routes.via = your router's gateway ip

+Then we'll execute `sudo netplan apply`.

+## Installing our basic packages

+We're going to utilize automation to configure these nodes, so that these steps are easier to follow in the future, or if a node dies, or a new node gets added to the cluster.

+The main tool we're going to use to bootstrap these nodes is Ansible.
+The installation is pretty simple on Ubuntu.

+We're going to execute the following commands in order

+- `sudo apt-add-repository ppa:ansible/ansible`
+- `sudo apt update`
+- `sudo apt-get update`
+- `sudo apt install ansible`

+Once we have Ansible installed, we'll control the majority of our configuration through Ansible modules.
+We'll also be able to execute these remotely using Ansible if you have a machine set aside to do so.